1st Sussex Engineers: 264 (Sussex) Field Company

 After it left XII CTRE, 264 Fd Co moved to VIII CTRE and then in July 1942 it joined 2nd GHQ TRE forming for the Allied landings in North Africa (Operation Torch), where it landed on 23 November.
 It remained in North Africa after the Tunisian Campaign until December 1943 when it moved to Italy, supporting 15th Army Group, with a detachment on the island of Vis where it worked for several weeks with the Yugoslav Partisans.
 The company spent 1944 working on road improvements and bridging with 4th Indian Division and I Canadian Corps.
 In the winter of 1944–1945 the Allies began Operation Goldflake, secretly transferring I Canadian Corps from Italy to reinforce 21st Army Group in North West Europe.
-2nd GHQTRE was among the units selected, and 264 Fd Co travelled via Livorno and Marseilles to Belgium, where it worked on supply routes and bridging.
+2nd GHQTRE was among the units selected, and 264 Fd Co travelled via Livorno and Marseille to Belgium, where it worked on supply routes and bridging.
 It continued this work in occupied Germany until disbandment in December 1945.